grafana/writers-toolkit/docs/sources/get-started/_index.md

   - /docs/writers-toolkit/get-started/
 ---

-# Get started with the Writer's Tookit
+# Get started with the Writer's Toolkit

 This guide provides includes everything you need to complete your documentation project from start to finish.
 In short, it's a `tl;dr` on Writer’s Toolkit to quickly point you in the right direction.